buildingbeautifuluis/buildingbeautifuluis.github.io/02-Chapter-2-The-Building-Blocks-of-Interfaces.md

 #### Tool Tips

-As the digital products we design and build become ever more complex, it's important to provide users with a helping hand where possible.
+As the digital products we design and build become ever more complex, it’s important to provide users with a helping hand where possible.

-Tool tips are perfect for providing users with additional informative text when users hover over, focus on or tap elements. **When designing tool tips, it's important to consider their behaviour** and how they appear (considering, for example, transitions and timings).
+Tool tips are perfect for providing users with additional informative text when users hover over, focus on or tap elements. **When designing tool tips, it’s important to consider their behaviour** and how they appear (considering, for example, transitions and timings).

 Tool tips often appear **on top of the screen the user is currently interacting with**, saving a round trip back and forth to a help page.
-When designing tool tips **ensure that they don't hide obstruct the elements or components they are referring to**.
+When designing tool tips **ensure that they don’t hide obstruct the elements or components they are referring to**.

 Tool tips often fade in, remain present while the user is interacting with them and then automatically fade out when their purpose has been served.
-As I noted above, I'll explore these behavioural attributes in more depth in [Chapter 7: Animating Interfaces](https://github.com/buildingbeautifuluis/bbuis/blob/master/07-Chapter-7-Animating-Interfaces.md).
+As I noted above, I’ll explore these behavioural attributes in more depth in [Chapter 7: Animating Interfaces](https://github.com/buildingbeautifuluis/bbuis/blob/master/07-Chapter-7-Animating-Interfaces.md).

 <!--